DavidOparanti/Config_Parser/README.md

 ````
 ## Handling Error:
 ````
-1 "Invalid key" is returned if key does not exit in the config map object 2 "Invalid Environment.
+1 "Invalid key {key}" is returned if key does not exit in the config map object 2 "Invalid Environment.
 Do you mean staging or development or production?\n" +
                   "For production environment, call without passing any argument\n" + "e.g {java Main}               for production environment\n" +